 Implicit expectations are what customers have come to expect as table stakes from businesses in your vertical.
 These expectations are typically based on previous experiences with your competitors and what they’ve heard from family and friends.

-Interpersonal expectations are what customers expect during person to person interactions with your team members, usually during customer service.
+Interpersonal expectations are what customers expect during person-to-person interactions with your team members, usually during customer service.
 Typically, customers expect your employees to be professional, experts in their field, friendly, and courteous.

 Digital expectations relate to the interactions that customers have with your brand online.
 While customers were steadily turning towards digital for years, COVID-19 accelerated this trend.
-The onset of the pandemic saw a 10% increase in online customer base across verticals.
+The onset of the pandemic saw a 10% increase in the online customer base across verticals.
 That means it’s become critical for your website to be easy to discover and easy to navigate.